-(*Note: This message was issued on May 1, 2020, and may not reflect the most current situation for DLA employees.
+(*Note: This message was issued on Jan.
+29, 2021, and may not reflect the most current situation for DLA employees.
 Please refer to the DLA Coronavirus Guidance page for current information on operating status of DLA workplaces, and guidance and protocols for DLA employees who are in the workplace, teleworking, or on weather and safety leave.)

 Defense Logistics Agency